The Hobbit Tolkien Fan Edit Recut

 10. A Warm Welcome

 • Removed Kíli's wound subplot and any reference to Orcs tracking them, as ever since we entered Mirkwood the pursuing Warg pack plotline has ended.
 As soon as the Dwarves get out of the barrels, Bard is waiting there ready to confront them.
+Painted over Kíli's face to make him look more warm and saturated rather than pale and sickly.

 • New digitally altered shots to remove any arrows stuck to the barrels after the Dwarves get on land.